 Looking to take a deep breath and recharge?
 Stay at Evergreen Lodge, established in 1921 just a mile from the park's Hetch Hetchy Entrance.
 Or head to Rush Creek Lodge, its beautiful sister property, located less than a mile from the Big Oak Flat Entrance.

 Spend the day exploring the Hetch Hetchy area’s incredible waterfalls and granite domes, considered some of Yosemite’s best-kept secrets.
 Evergreen Lodge is just one mile from the Hetch Hetchy Entrance.
 To see the park from a new perspective, book a Yosemite Flight Tour through either lodge.
 An off-duty fire-fighting plane will take you soaring over El Capitan, Half Dome and Yosemite’s backcountry.
-Both Evergreen and Rush Creek offer guided services, be it fly fishing or hikes, or their professional guides will offer you free advice on what to explore.
-In winter, snowshoe through pristine snow in giant sequoia groves and return to Rush Creek for an evening of wine and food.
+Both Evergreen and Rush Creek offer guided services, be it hiking or touring, or their professional guides will offer you free advice on what to explore.
+In winter, snowshoe through pristine snow in giant sequoia groves and return to either lodge for an evening of wine and food.

 Unplug and Reconnect

 Swim or soak in the lodges’ salt-water pools and hot tubs.
-Then, enjoy incredible locally sourced food followed by s’mores around the campfire.
-“Our approach to food is inspired by a genuine love for our surroundings and a desire to satisfy hearty appetites that are a natural part of a Yosemite adventure,” says Teri Marshall, the lodge’s marketing director, noting the chefs accommodate vegetarian and gluten-free patrons.
-At Evergreen you’ll truly enjoy what’s absent: there are no TVs in the rooms.
+Then, enjoy incredible locally sourced food followed by free nightly s’mores around an outdoor fire pit.
+“Our approach to food is inspired by a genuine love for our surroundings and a desire to satisfy hearty appetites that are a natural part of a Yosemite adventure,” says Lee Zimmerman, one of the lodges’ co-owners, noting the chefs accommodate vegetarian and gluten-free patrons.
+At the lodges you’ll truly enjoy what’s absent: there are no TVs in the rooms.
 Instead, each room comes stocked with board games like Yahtzee and Alexa smart speakers.
 With Evergreen celebrating its 100th anniversary in 2021, you'll also find yourself transported back to the Roaring 20s with celebrations all year long.
 (With major sporting events alive and well on the tavern big screens.)